stackedflows/Machine-Learning/README.md

 While unity are working on implementing GPT-3 type architectures (BERT) into their Barracuda package, here is a simple way to create a bot without such tools.

-Making a basic Chat Bot

     relevant folder is Unity

-    relevant files are OSCOVA.cs

-The oscova framework can be explored with unity using this resource https://www.codeproject.com/Articles/5267100/Integrating-a-Chatbot-into-Unity-in-Csharp

-We can generalise the type of bot in use with the ORYZER platform https://oryzer.com/, which allows easy creation of dialogue structures.